Delonte Holland: Professional career

 After going undrafted in the 2004 NBA draft, Holland started his professional career with Atlas in Serbia and Montenegro, on the same team with upcoming talent Nikola Peković.
 In May 2005, media reported that Holland left Atlas after the invitation by the Boston Celtics to join their training camp.
 However, he did not enter the NBA, after which he returned to Europe, signing for the Italian team Teramo.

 On March 9, 2008, while playing for Cimberio Varese, Holland scored 50 points in a home game against Armani Jeans Milano.
 He made 18-for-31 from the floor, including 10-of-19 on treys.
 Despite his remarkable achievement, Varese would go on to lose the game 90–85.
 On the other side, the most valuable player was Danilo Gallinari, future NBA star, with 20 points.

-After participated at the 2008 New York Knicks training camp, Holland was drafted by the Rio Grande Valley Vipers of the NBA Development League, but was waived after only two games due to injured.
+After participated at the 2008 New York Knicks training camp, Holland was drafted by the Rio Grande Valley Vipers in the second round of the 2008 NBA Development League draft, but was waived after only two games due to injury.
 After recovery, Holland returned to Italy, having a short spell with Roseto, before signed with the French team Besançon for the remainder of the 2008–09 season.

 In June 2011, Holland started his Latin American adventure by reaching an agreement with 9 de Julio de Río Tercero in Argentina.
 However, he left the team in September, after playing only one game.
 Soon after, Holland moved to Colombia and played for Guerreros de Bogotá, but quickly returned to Argentina, where he finished the year with Atenas de Córdoba.
 In January 2012, Holland signed with Toros de Aragua in Venezuela.
 In May 2012, Holland changed team and country once again, signing with Leones de Santo Domingo in the Dominican Republic.